-No Bell experiment carried out so far could conclusively disprove hidden-variable theories without additional assumptions.
-[1] Cascade photon pair experiments have to rely on the no enhancement assumption (made by Clauser and Horne [2,3]: a subset of a total set of events gives the same statistics as the set itself) because the directions of photons in the process (which is a three-body decay) are uncontrollable.
-The fourth order interference, on the other hand, provides directional photon correlation [4-11] but it was believed that one has to discard 50% of counts which correspond to photons emerging from the same sides of a beam splitter.
-We have recently shown that this is not the case for a polarization experiment which would use birefringent polarizers but also that such an experiment at a single beam splitter would require 85.8% overall efficiency, i.e., in effect, over 92% detector efficiency which is still not available.
-[10] Therefore we devised a preselection set-up which permits lowering of the required efficiency down to 67% in the ideal limit.
-[10] The latter experiment reveals the nonlocality as a property of selection but for its primary purpose of enabling a conclusive Bell experiment a simplified version would be welcome and this is what we aim at in this paper.
-Kwiat et al. [7] also aimed at 67% efficiency by means of three type-II crystals that down-convert onto a beam splitter but they failed to recognize (as shown in Ref.
-[10]) that with the attenuation of one of the incident beams (as required in the proposal) photons start to emerge from the same sides of the second beam splitter as opposed to the symmetrical case.
+No Bell experiment carried out so far was able to conclusively disprove hidden-variable theories without additional assumptions [1].
+Cascade photon pair experiments have to rely on the no enhancement assumption (made by Clauser and Horne [2,3]: a subset of a total set of events gives the same statistics as the set itself) because the directions of the photons in the process (which is a three-body decay) are uncontrollable.
+Fourth order interference, on the other hand, provides directional photon correlation [4-11] but it was believed that one has to discard 50% of the counts which correspond to photons emerging from the same sides of a beam splitter.
+We have recently shown that this is not the case for a polarization experiment which would use birefringent polarizers but also that such an experiment at a single beam splitter would require 85.8% overall efficiency, i.e., in effect, more than 92% detector efficiency which is still not available [10].
+Therefore, we devised a preselection setup which permits lowering of the required efficiency down to 67% in the ideal limit [10].
+The latter experiment reveals non-locality as a property of selection but for its primary purpose of enabling a conclusive Bell experiment a simplified version would be welcome and this is what we aim at in this paper.
+Kwiat et al. [7] also aimed at 67% efficiency by means of three type II crystals that down-convert onto a beam splitter but they failed to recognize (as shown in Ref.
+[10]) that with the attenuation of one of the incident beams (as required in the proposal) photons start to emerge from the same sides of the second beam splitter contrary to the symmetrical case.